gear-foundation/gear-wiki/docs/examples/lottery.md

 )
 ```

-Launches a lottery.
-Only the owner can launch a lottery.
-Lottery must not have been launched earlier.
+Launches a game.
+Only the owner can launch a game.
+Game must not have been launched earlier.

 ```rust
 fn start_lottery(